riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-04-Defensive-Moves.markdown

 This sort of monoculture seems far more antithetical to the spirit of open-source than any stricture imposed by the SSPL.

-***

-🖼️  Photos by [Kabo](http://www.kabo.co/), [Patrick Tomasso](http://youtube.com/impatrickt), [Pablo García Saldaña](https://www.garciasaldana.com/) and [AbsolutVision](https://www.alterego.swiss/) on [Unsplash](https://www.unsplash.com)

-[^1]: There is also a companion site at [https://www.iscosmosdbreallymongodb.com/](https://www.iscosmosdbreallymongodb.com/), lest anyone think we were playing favourites.
+[^1]: There is also a companion site at [https://iscosmosdbreallymongodb.com/](https://www.iscosmosdbreallymongodb.com/), lest anyone think we were playing favourites.
 Google is the odd one out of the Big Three here, not having launched its own MongoDB clone, but their DBMS efforts seem anyway to be focused more on the OLAP side rather than on OLTP.

 [^2]: Elastic has pivoted from being a pure-play DBMS vendor and into the security space, a move which seems to be going well, judging by [user reviews](https://www.gartner.com/reviews/market/security-information-event-management/vendor/elasticsearch/product/elastic-security), and which is less subject to encroachment by the hyperscalers — at least for the time being.

 [^3]: My personal opinion is that AWS would be better off just dropping DocumentDB.
 It is quite evidently the least-loved of their many (so many) DBMS offerings, either left off the slide entirely, or jostling for position in twelve-point font at the back of the family picture.
 I can't imagine it is making meaningful revenue contributions — but it does have fixed costs to develop, as well as constituting an ongoing irritant to an important partnership.
 Because of the feature lag, I would estimate with a high level of confidence that no significant rework would be required to migrate a running app from DocumentDB to MongoDB.
 AWS should just endorse Atlas (on AWS) as its document database solution, and move on, washing down that bitter pill with all of the revenue from the increased compute usage coming from those new Atlas users — revenue that would have much better profit margins, once the need to fund development of DocumentDB is removed.
 But hey, just my opinion.

+***

+🖼️  Photos by [Kabo](http://www.kabo.co/), [Patrick Tomasso](http://youtube.com/impatrickt), [Pablo García Saldaña](https://www.garciasaldana.com/) and [AbsolutVision](https://www.alterego.swiss/) on [Unsplash](https://www.unsplash.com)